 HIPAA, PCI-DSS, or other regulations require network segmentation and encrypted traffic — SD-WAN with SASE handles this natively.

 We audit every location's current circuits, costs, and performance.
-You get a detailed report showing exactly what you're spending and where.
+You get a written report showing exactly what you are spending and where the spend is wasted.

-We design the optimal multi-carrier solution for your locations — sourcing the best broadband, fiber, and LTE options at each site.
+We design the multi-carrier solution and source the right broadband, fiber, and LTE options at each site.
+Three carrier quotes, side by side.

-We deploy SD-WAN appliances site by site, running parallel with your existing network until each location is validated.
+The platform partner deploys appliances site by site, running parallel with your existing network until each location is validated.
+We sit on the calls.

-Full cutover, MPLS cancellation support, and 30-day optimization period — we tune QoS policies based on real traffic patterns.
+Full cutover, MPLS cancellation support, and a 30-day optimization period.
+The partner tunes QoS policies based on real traffic.
+We review the performance report with you.

 Ohio SD-WAN Use Cases